 As one of the fastest growing sports in the world, Pickleball has been building a reputation as an incredibly entertaining crossbreed of tennis, badminton, and ping-pong.
 It’s a sport that can be played by all ages, doesn’t require much money to play, and will entertain friends and family for hours.

-As we describe in more detail below, to make it as an official Olympic sport Pickleball would need to be recognized by the International Olympic Committee (IOC).
-The main criteria is that the sport be played in 75 countries across four continents for Mens competition or 40 countries on three continents for female sports…and Pickleball is not there yet.
+As we describe in more detail below, to make it as an official Olympic sport, Pickleball would need to be recognized by the International Olympic Committee (IOC).
+The main criteria are that the sport must be played in 75 countries across four continents for Mens competition or 40 countries on three continents for female sports…and Pickleball is not there yet.